EDUCBA Logo

 FV Formula in Excel has the following arguments:

 • Rate: It is the rate of interest per compounding period.
-We can directly use the whole rate of interest, or we can divide this with the total compounding period, let’s say, a month and use the interest applied for a single month.
+We can directly use the whole interest rate or divide this with the total compounding period, say, a month, and use the interest applied for a single month.

-• Nper: It can be monthly, quarterly or yearly, depending on how the customer is opting for the payment term.
-Nper is the total number of payment or the installments of the whole tenure.
+• Nper: It can be monthly, quarterly, or yearly, depending on how the customer opts for the payment term.
+Nor is the total number of payments or the installments of the whole tenure.

-• Pmt: It is a fixed amount which we need to pay in a period.
+• Pmt: It is a fixed amount we must pay in a period.

 • Pv: It is the present value of an asset or investment.
 Suppose we bought a vehicle 2 years back.
-So at the present time, whatever will be its market value will be kept here.
-If we do not keep this value, then automatically, it will be considered 0.
+So at present, whatever will be its market value will be kept here.
+If we do not keep this value, it will automatically be considered 0.

-• Type: Use 1 if the EMI is paid at the start of the month, 0 if the EMI is paid at the end of the month.
-For this, also, if we do not keep them in excel automatically, it will be considered as 0.
+• Type: Use 1 if the EMI is paid at the start of the month and 0 if the EMI is paid at the end of the month.
+For this, if we do not keep them in Excel automatically, it will be considered as 0.

 How to Use FV Formula in Excel?